 Parents/carers are welcome to request additional sessions above the allocations which they self-fund.

-Procedures for Bramley CofE (VA) Infant and Nursery School –
+Procedures for Bramley CofE Infant and Nursery School –

-Bramley CofE (VA) Infant and Nursery School operate during term-time only.
+Bramley CofE Infant and Nursery School operate during term-time only.
 Children are normally eligible for admission at the beginning of the first term after their third birthday, when they are eligible for their free 15 or 30 hours.

 The maximum number of children in a session would not normally exceed 30; however, the Headteacher reserves the right to allocate further places during the academic year.

+On occasions, where spaces are available it may be possible for a child to begin during the school term.

 As far as possible the Pre-School will try to offer the days and sessions requested by a parent, but the oversubscription criteria will be used if sessions or days are oversubscribed.